magnetophon/LazyLimiter/README.md

 ## distortion control
 This section controls the amount of distortion, versus the amount of gain reduction.
-It can provide gain reduction completely without distortion, but still react quick to transients.
+It can provide gain reduction completely without distorting, yet still reacts quick to transients.
 Set the minimum hold time from the next section to full and the anti pump from the 3rd section to 0, to hear this effect.
 While very clean, this sound has two problems:
 1. It can be a bit too conservative.
 The dynamic hold section can fix that.
-2. At the same time it can be a bit too quick to release in quiet parts.
+2. Simultaneously, it releases to quick in quiet parts.
 The musical release section fixes that.
 ### input gain
 Input gain in dB
 ### threshold